ElSaico/edrpg-fvtt/.github/ISSUE_TEMPLATE/bug_report.md

 **Game System:**

 **Additional context**
-Add any other context (like other modules installed) about the problem here.
+Add any other context (like modules installed) about the problem here.